johanneskastl/netdata_vagrant_libvirt_ansible/README.md

 This Vagrant setup creates a netdata-server VM and two VMs as "nodes".

+The "nodes" are being configured to send metrics to the netdata-server, netdata calls that "streams".

 Default OS is openSUSE Leap 15.3, but that can be changed in the Vagrantfile.
 Please beware, this might break the ansible provisioning which was only tested with openSUSE Leap 15.3.

 ## Vagrant